vitalboyzf/cloudberrydb-site/src/pages/bootcamp/104-1-introduction-to-cloudberrydb-in-database-analytics.md

 ---
-title: "[104-1] Introduction to CloudberryDB In-Database Analytics"
+title: "[104-1] Introduction to Apache Cloudberry In-Database Analytics"
-description: Run analytics directly in the Cloudberry Database by MADlib.
+description: Run analytics directly in the Apache Cloudberry by MADlib.
 ---

-Running analytics directly in Cloudberry Database, rather than exporting data to a separate analytics engine, allows greater agility when exploring large data sets and much better performance due to parallelizing the analytic processes across all the segments.
+Running analytics directly in Apache Cloudberry, rather than exporting data to a separate analytics engine, allows greater agility when exploring large data sets and much better performance due to parallelizing the analytic processes across all the segments.

-A variety of power analytic tools is available for use with Cloudberry Database:
+A variety of power analytic tools is available for use with Apache Cloudberry:

 * MADlib, an open-source, MPP implementation of many analytic algorithms, available at [http://madlib.apache.org/](http://madlib.apache.org/)
 * R statistical language
 * SAS, in many forms, but especially with the SAS Accelerator for Cloudberry
 * PMML, Predictive Modeling Markup Language

-The exercises in this chapter introduce using MADlib with Cloudberry Database, using the FAA on-time data example dataset.
+The exercises in this chapter introduce using MADlib with Apache Cloudberry, using the FAA on-time data example dataset.
 You will examine scenarios comparing airlines and airports to learn whether there are significant relationships to be found.

-In this lesson, you will use [Apache Zeppelin](https://zeppelin.apache.org/) to submit SQL statements to the Cloudberry Database.
+In this lesson, you will use [Apache Zeppelin](https://zeppelin.apache.org/) to submit SQL statements to the Apache Cloudberry.
 Apache Zeppelin is a web-based notebook that enables interactive data analytics.
-A [PostgreSQL interpreter](https://issues.apache.org/jira/browse/ZEPPELIN-250) has been added to Zeppelin, so that it can now work directly with products such as Pivotal Cloudberry Database and Pivotal HDB.
+A [PostgreSQL interpreter](https://issues.apache.org/jira/browse/ZEPPELIN-250) has been added to Zeppelin, so that it can now work directly with products such as Pivotal Apache Cloudberry and Pivotal HDB.

 ## Prepare Apache Zeppelin